You’re doing everything right on the Ketogenic Diet but frustrated with weight loss stalls.

 CHECK YOUR THYROID

-According to the Thyroid Foundation of Canada, a staggering 1 out of 10 Canadians has some form of a thyroid condition.
+According to the Thyroid Foundation of Canada, a staggering 1 out of 10 Canadians have some form of a thyroid condition.
 Of those, as many as 50% are undiagnosed!

 Healing your thyroid is an important part of restarting your metabolism.